das7105/Coos-Bay-Bathymetry/README.md

 # Coos-Bay-Bathymetry
 Coos Bay bathymetry product created from merging different datasets together.
-Please cite forthcoming paper on Coos Bay bathy (either Eidam et al. 2019 or Conroy et al. 2019).
+Please cite forthcoming papers on Coos Bay bathy depending on which file you use: either Emily Eidam et al. 2019 or Ted Conroy et al. 2019).
 The bathymetry is used in numerical simulations of the hydrodynamics of the estuary; hence it is on an unstructured mesh-type grid.

 Bathymetry data for Coos Estuary Oregon
 Dave Sutherland, University of Oregon. (dsuth@uoregon.edu)